ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 ![Sandbags_NoExtrusion](../../Images/2023-03-19-ParallaxMapping/Sandbags_Side.png){: width="500"}{: .align-center} Same sandbags viewed from the side.
 {: .text-center}

 Normal mapping does yield outstanding results.
-However as you might have expected, normal mapping is not perfect.
+However as you might have expected, normal mapping is not perfect either.
 If it were, why would high-poly models be so popular in AAA games?
-The problematic situation for a plane with a normal map applied happens when you view the plane from a steep angle(that is, the normal vector ***n*** and the view vector ***v*** are diverged by a large amount) as in [Fig. 2].
-As the angle between ***n*** and ***v*** gets larger, the normal map rapidly loses its 'bump power' and looks planar.
+A problematic situation for a plane with a normal map applied happens when you view the plane from a steep angle(that is, the normal vector ***n*** and the view vector ***v*** are diverged by a large amount) as in [Fig. 2].
+As the angle between ***n*** and ***v*** gets larger, the normal map rapidly loses its 'bump power' and starts to look planar.

 I found this trouble in my sandbags fortification model.
 Look at the flat surface of the stacked sandbags when viewed from the side!
-I couldn't stand the poor quality of bumps and started to find out if there were any ways to mitigate it.
+I couldn't stand the poor quality of bumps and began to find out if there were any ways to mitigate the artifacts.

 # Parallax Mapping

 ## What is **Parallax Mapping**?

 **Parallax mapping** is a mapping technique to create the illusion of depth on a flat surface introduced by [1].
-It is a form of displacement mapping that simulates the effect of parallax, which is the apparent shift in position of an object when viewed from different angles.
-In the parallax mapping, the texture applied to a surface is displaced in a way that simulates the bump of the surface.
+It is a form of displacement mapping that simulates the effect of parallax, which is an apparent shift in the position of an object when viewed from different angles.
+In the parallax mapping, a texture applied to a surface is displaced in a way that simulates bumps of the surface.

 ## How Does it Work?